Ice hotel: Ice Lodge

 The Ice Lodge in Norway is part of the Bjorligard Hotel.
 It is the largest ice hotel in Norway, and its season is longer than other ice hotels due to its elevation at 1250 m above sea level.

 Kirkenes Snow Hotel

 The Kirkenes Snow Hotel is located in Finnmark, Norway, the easternmost and northernmost county in Norway.
 The hotel is 15 km from the Norwegian-Russian border and first opened in 2006.
 It had 20 rooms and the largest snow dome in Norway (8 metres high and 12 metres in diameter).
 All the rooms were individually decorated by ice artists from Finland and Japan.
 The west Snow Hall was decorated by local sculptor Arild Wara.
 A night in the snow hotel is combined with a special dinner prepared on an open fire.
 Visitors can get a sauna before or after staying at the hotel.
 The hotel has an ice bar, a reindeer park, and a husky farm.
+The hotel has become a popular destination for winter tourists seeking northern lights viewing in Arctic Norway.